Generate depth contours

 Creating contours

-To generate depth contours, you must have created a matrix first.
+To generate depth contours, you must first create a matrix.
 A matrix can be generated from depth data, elevation data, bottom information data or other sensor data like temperature.

 Hydromagic ships with a built-in tool which generates contour lines